elixir-lang/elixir/lib/elixir/pages/mix-and-otp/genserver.md

 In the session above we interacted with the "shopping" bucket.

-Since agents are processes, each bucket has a process identifier (pid), but buckets do not have a name.
+Since agents are processes, each bucket has a process identifier (PID), but buckets do not have a name.
 Back [in the Process chapter](/getting-started/processes.html), we have learned that we can register processes in Elixir by giving them atom names:

 ```elixir
 iex> Agent.start_link(fn -> %{} end, name: :shopping)